-With a 3-day weekend coming up, you may be considering making a few quick and easy home updates, preparing it for the summer season.
+As we spend more time at home, you may be considering making a few quick and easy home updates to help make your house feel more homely or organised.
 Whether you have a small budget or none at all, these easy swaps and updates can take anywhere from a few minutes to a day or two but each and everyone will breathe new life into your interiors.

 Try just one or two or, if you’re really feeling inspired, tackle more to really give your space that well-deserved shakeup.